The Complete Guide to Luxury Holidays in the Lomaiviti Islands

 The Lomaiviti Islands makes a spectacular destination for romance.
 Luxury resorts like Toberua Island Resort offer wedding packages from simple elopement weddings to celebrations with up to 10 guests.
 The island resort also offers a honeymoon bonus, as well as vow renewal ceremonies.
 Wakaya Club & Spa offers bespoke wedding experiences where they help with the accommodation, catering, ceremonies, activities and photography.
 Find out more about these services in our Wedding & Honeymoon Guide to the Lomaiviti Islands.

 While there are no formal kids’ clubs on the Lomaiviti Islands, children’s games can be organised at the Toberua Island Resort to keep the little ones entertained.
 Babysitting can also be arranged while you are staying at the resort.
-A Kids’ club is available onboard the Captain Cook Cruises on their cruises to the Lomaiviti Islands.
+A kids’ club is available onboard the Captain Cook Cruises on their cruises to the Lomaiviti Islands (more info on Viator and Tripadvisor).

 Luxury Activities in the Lomaiviti Islands

-The remoteness and undiscovered ambience of the Lomaiviti Islands are their biggest luxury where travellers can enjoy the pleasure in finding a Fiji destination far less-visited.
+The remoteness and undiscovered ambience of the Lomaiviti Islands are their biggest luxury where travellers can enjoy the pleasure of finding a Fiji destination far less visited.
 But, we all want a few extra additions to make the trip truly special, so here are some ideas of luxury activities you could be experiencing.

 Luxury Water Activities